+Let’s define nature as everything around us not made by mankind.
 Nature in Costa Rica can be overwhelming.
 Drive a few miles and everything changes.
-Let’s try to explain our place a little bit.
-But better: come over and explore yourself.
+So, let’s try to share our love for this country and especially this place by showing you a little bit of what you can experience in Catarata Del Toro.
+But best will be to come over and explore it yourself :).

-Rock formations: just a few words about columnar jointing in basalt that you can observe right behind the waterfall: columnar jointing forms in lava flows in most cases, and is somewhat a rather rare feature.
+Just a few words about columnar jointing in basalt that you can observe right behind the waterfall: columnar jointing forms in lava flows in most cases, and is somewhat a rather rare feature.
 Columns are straight and regular (but sometimes curved) with 4 to 7 faces (check the steps along the steep track going down to the water fall!).
 It is commonly interpreted as resulting from rapid cooling from the top downward, most likely in the presence of water.
 Below the columnar jointing unit is a different, more altered (orange color is due to the presence of clay minerals that forms during alteration) unit with bombs and scoriae.
-Unlike columnar jointing, which result from effusion of basaltic lava, such feature results from a more a explosive event that occurred prior to eruption of columnar basalt.
+Unlike columnar jointing, which result from effusion of basaltic lava, such feature results from a more an explosive event that occurred prior to eruption of columnar basalt.

 All over the place you will find magnificent trees and do not forget to look up once and a while!
 It can be breathtaking.

 Most flowers we have planted are there just to attract the hummingbirds and the forest produces a wide range of wild flowers itself.

 Not so easy to spot as but we have a few walking around, under which: howler monkeys, anteater, opossum, coati, ocelot and also the jaguarundi.
 It is always nice to meet one.